back

 informational.jpg

-Time is not something that is easy to visualize as a clear spatial dimension, and humans usually think in measurable terms when they receive information.
-That is why a timeline infographic can be extremely useful in showing a course of development for a certain event or process.
+A timeline infographic can be extremely useful in showing the course of development for a certain event or process.

 timeline.jpg